karinamzalez/meeting-agendas/1606/week1/06-30-16-thursday-agenda.md

 ### Kickoff @ 12:00

- * 12:05-12:10:  Share: 1 thing Pahlka should continue, 1 think Pahlka could improve
+ * 12:05-12:10:  Share: 1 thing Pahlka should continue, 1 thing Pahlka could improve
  * 12:10-12:15:  Review proposed Pahkla meeting format for module
  * 12:15-12:40:  Discuss: goals for Neighborhome for the module
      * What can/should we accomplish this module on Neighborhome